alan-turing-institute/grace/README.md

 _Demonstration of the napari widget to annotate cryo-EM images._

-The recodring above 👆 shows a *napari*-based GUI widget for annotation of the desired motifs, in our case, filamentous proteins.
+The recording above 👆 shows a *napari*-based GUI widget for annotation of the desired motifs, in our case, filamentous proteins.
 Follow these steps to test the plugin out:

 1. Build the graph from all vertices (node, white circle) using the `'build graph'` function in the right-hand panel.
 2. Navigates the triangulated graph by zooming in/out or moving along the image from either the `'nodes_...'` or `'edges_...'` layer list.